joshmess/differentially_private_image_classification/README.md

 # differentially_private_image_classification
-Training a private ResNet to classify images from the CIFAR-10 dataset using PyTorch's Opacus.
+Training a private ML model to classify images from the CIFAR-10 dataset.

 **UGA CSCI 8960**